MicrosoftDocs/SupportArticles-docs/support/azure/synapse-analytics/dedicated-sql/troubleshoot-dsql-perf-slow-query.md

 <details><summary id="data-skew-stored">Data skew (stored)</summary>

-Data skew means the data is not distributed evenly across the distributions.
+Data skew means the data isn't distributed evenly across the distributions.
 Each step of the distributed plan requires all distributions complete before moving to the next step.
-When your data is skewed, the full potential of the processing resources, such as CPU and IO, cannot be achieved, resulting in slower execution times.
+When your data is skewed, the full potential of the processing resources, such as CPU and IO, can't be achieved, resulting in slower execution times.

 **Mitigations**